ThibaudVanmechelen/Cytomine-community-edition/README.md

 ## DISCLAIMERS

 This installation is recommended for new Cytomine instances starting from scratch, but **NOT TO UPGRADE** Cytomine instances already running any Legacy edition of Cytomine (version 2 or 3).
 Please [contact us](mailto:uliege@cytomine.org) if you have such needs.

+## Tutorial

+See the tutorial video to have the modified procedure to launch this Cytomine version with SAM2 ([tutorial_sam_video.zip](https://drive.google.com/file/d/1rbWN2Aisuq-xNbyf514vhe_hCbxYHHwN/view?usp=drive_link)).